JHollandaise/WP-Churchsuite-API-Client/readme.md

-A wordpress plug-in enabling structured communication with the [Churchsuite-API](https://github.com/ChurchSuite/churchsuite-api)
+A WordPress plug-in enabling structured communication with the [ChurchSuite-API](https://github.com/ChurchSuite/churchsuite-api)